andrinr/gsn-link-sign-pred/README.md

 2. Install pytorch (CPU version !) ``pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu``
 3. Install other dependencies: ``pip install torch_geometric matplotlib scikit-learn pyyaml tqdm optax inquirer pandas``

+Note that this repository relies on torch_geometric for dataloading capabilities, the Neural Network / Graph Neural Network implementation is however done from scratch in pure JAX.
+This is the reason this repo does not have a dependency on any JAX neural network libraries.
 ### Training

 To start the training run ```python src/train.py <Dataset Name> params/train_params.yaml``` where BitcoinAlpha can be either: